 After four hours, the bus pulled into the boma (traditional homestead) where the ceremony would take place.
-The women, meeting for the first time, greeted each other then gathered outside the entrance and formed a procession bearing signs of biblical verses of celebration and thanksgiving.
+The women, meeting for the first time, greeted each other before gathering outside the entrance and forming a procession, bearing signs of biblical verses of celebration and thanksgiving.
 Four women led the procession, each with a candle representing one of the groups and how the fire they have within them will spread through their communities.

-As the bus started for the journey back to town one participant from Engaruka, Joyce, told me that she was so excited about the events of the day that there will be no sleeping tonight.
+As the bus started for the journey back to town one participant from Engaruka, one of the women named Joyce said that she was so excited about the events of the day that she wouldn’t be able to sleeping that night.
 “I’m too happy,” she said.

 A year ago, the women didn’t have the luxury of taking a day off because it would have meant their children wouldn’t eat that night.
 But now, they could attend and celebrate their accomplishments with their sisters.
 Their children are in school, there’s food back at home, and the participants have every reason to celebrate.